-Since 1987, the Diocese of Menevia has covered south west and central Wales.
-The diocese is suffragan to the Archdiocese of Cardiff, within the Province of Cardiff.
-The cathedral, dedicated to St Joseph, is in Swansea.
+Since 1987, the Diocese of Menevia had covered south west and central Wales.
+In April 2022, Pope Francis announced that the Archdiocese of Cardiff and the Diocese of Menevia were to be united, St Joseph’s at Swansea becoming Co-Cathedral.
 The name of the diocese comes from the Roman name for the area around St David’s.
 53 churches were visited for Taking Stock (concluded in June 2019).

-The Cathedral Church of the Diocese of Menevia since the creation of the diocese in 1978.
-The building was built by...
+The Co-Cathedral Church of the Diocese of Cardiff and Menevia.
+The building was built by the Benedictines and opened...
 Read More

 A small Wesleyan chapel built in 1864 and acquired by the Aberystwyth Carmelites for Catholic use in 1957.
 The chief...
 Read More